-2. Proposed details of planned visits to at least one overseas Higher Education institution or relevant organisation.
+2. Details of proposed visit/s to at least one overseas Higher Education institution or relevant organisation.

-4. How the scholarship will enhance and support your career development.
+4. How might the Scholarship support or enhance your career development?

 - A supporting statement (1 page) from the Head of School/ Unit (see Nomination Process below).

 - An abbreviated separate curriculum vitae of no more than 2 pages.

 Please note: Whilst 2020 applications have currently been postponed due to COVID-19, staff members who have already submitted their application (or planning to), your applications will continue to be considered in the scholarships selection process once the selection panel resumes.
 Staff will be notified via email when the selection will commence.

 Heads of School and Units should identify and encourage applications from high- performing and high- potential Professional Staff within their areas.

 Staff interested in applying should initiate an application in discussion with their Head of School/Unit.

 Heads of School/Units are asked to provide a supporting statement to accompany the staff member’s application.
 The one-page supporting statement should include: